distalx/meteor-react-shop/README.md

 The first time login with admin account, `Roles.userIsInRole(Meteor.userId(), 'admin')` will return false.

-But when you change page it will return ture.
+But when you change page it will return true.

-### 4. Pass one component state to another

-Let `TermsAndConditions.js` to know whether user has filled name, email, address and so on.

-So I can hide message based on user input.